 Minimum Eligibility Requirement

-A minimum of a 2:2 in any STEM subject, achieved within the last 5 years
+A minimum of a 2:2 in Electrical Engineering, Electronic Engineering or Electrical & Electronic Engineering., achieved within the last 5 years

 The nucleargraduates programme gives you: